How to use Brisbane City Plan 2014

-If your proposal is not one of the uses listed here, you can find a step by step description for determining the category of development and category of assessment in Part 5.3.2 of City Plan.
-Alternatively you can use the basic instructions provided here.
+If your proposal is not one of the uses listed here, find a step-by-step description for determining the category of development and category of assessment in Part 5.3.2 of City Plan.
+Alternatively, use the basic instructions provided below.

 To begin, check if the development is listed in Part 5.4 of City Plan (regulated category of development and assessment prescribed by the Regulation’), by reference to the tables within Part 5.4.
 If your development is not listed in this section, proceed to Step 3.2.

 If the development is not prescribed a category of assessment and you know the type of development, you can refer to the relevant section of Part 5 of City Plan: